Renaissance (band): Critical reaction to the "classic line-up"

 Reviewers were deeply divided in their reactions to the "classic" period of Renaissance, and their style of music.
 Some critics saw little value in their music, like Wayne King's entry in The New Rolling Stone Record Guide describing the period 1974 to 1983: "Their inability to compose songs that would allow for any fluidity or improvisation meant that Renaissance's appeal, nonexistent in their native England and cultish at best in America, declined ... and the remainder of the Sire material matches this commercial decline with an artistic one.
 The comeback attempt on IRS ... was a ludicrous failure."

 Progressive rock reviewers were much more supportive, such as Charles Snider in The Strawberry Bricks Guide to Progressive Rock evaluating the album Scheherazade and Other Stories, who describes:

-"Annie Haslam’s crystal clear five-octave voice high in the mix, supported by the virtuoso talents of pianist John Tout and Jon Camp's distinctive Rickenbacker bass, and orchestral arrangements by Tony Cox."
+"Annie Haslam's crystal clear five-octave voice high in the mix, supported by the virtuoso talents of pianist John Tout and Jon Camp's distinctive Rickenbacker bass, and orchestral arrangements by Tony Cox."

 1980–1998

 After the Azure d'Or tour, Tout left the group for personal reasons, quickly followed by Sullivan.
 Subsequent albums Camera Camera (1981) and Time-Line (1983) brought Renaissance more into the contemporary synthpop and new wave genre, but neither garnered enough commercial interest to make a viable future for the band.
 Camera Camera was the band's final album to chart in the US where it reached No. 196 in late 1981.

-In 1985 Camp left, and Haslam and Dunford led an acoustic version of the band and performed occasional shows (the last being in Georgetown, DC, until splitting up in August 1987).
+New members Peter Gosling (keyboards, synthesizers) and Peter Barron (drums, percussion) appeared on Camera Camera and the band's followup 1981 and 1982 tours, but were replaced respectively for 1983's Time-Line by Mike Taylor and Gavin Harrison.
+But in 1985 Camp left to join another group called Cathedrale and Haslam and Dunford led an acoustic version of the band that included keyboard player Raphael Rudd and bassist/guitarist Mark Lampariello, both from the US, and performed occasional shows from 1985 until their break up in August 1987.

-In 1988, Sire issued a two-part compilation, Tales of 1001 Nights, focusing on the band's 1972–79 period.
+In 1988 Sire issued a two-part compilation, Tales of 1001 Nights, focusing on the band's 1972–79 period.
 In the 1990s most of their catalogue appeared on CD from reissue record labels such as Repertoire Records (Germany).
 In 2006 Repertoire issued remastered versions of Ashes are Burning, Turn of the Cards and Scheherezade and Other Stories.

 In the mid-1990s, both Haslam (who had released a self-titled solo album in 1989) and Dunford (who had been working on a proposed musical based on the Scheherazade storyline) formed their own bands, each using the name Renaissance and releasing albums with different line-ups.